 The content within this section is meant to serve as a resource for LCPS staff members.

 Microsoft Outlook Web Access is a Microsoft Exchange Active Server Application that gives you private access to your Microsoft Outlook or Microsoft Exchange personal e-mail account so that you can view your Inbox from any Web browser.

-Web Access has been updated and its appearance is slightly different.
 At the logon screen choose the "private computer" option and enter your user id as follows: lcps\username.

 To remain consistent with the district's Green Energy Initiative (G.E.I.), the L'Anse Creuse Public Schools has moved to a system of providing employee pay stubs, on-line, via the MISD's Employee Portal.
 This is in lieu of printing and distributing a physical stub.